Explore your ancestry with a free trial!

 So, what will you find there?
 Where to begin?
 First of all, the site starts with a description of Ipswich, stating it was once an area the Native Americans called “Agawam,” and is currently the location of the largest number of well-preserved Puritan houses from the 17th century.
 Some of these houses are even still occupied, some of them by descendants of the original settlers who built them.
 The Ipswich Town Historian produces the site and makes it available on the Internet for anyone who is interested in colonial New England history and genealogy.

-Historic Ipswich (which includes information about the historic features of the town today, and historic tours that are available)
+Historic Ipswich (which includes information about the historical features of the town today and historical tours that are available)

 The History section talks about the actual history of the town, including stories of the first settlers, legends (many of which you may not know about), and vital records from the early period of settlement in Ipswich.
 You should be able to find out quite a bit about your early New England ancestors and their adventures here.
 If they are not specifically mentioned, you will at least learn enough about how the early settlers to Essex County lived to obtain a good idea about how your immigrant ancestors lived while they were there.